sbeaumont/od-info/README.md

 don't bother with it, just continue to the next step: it just means the packages will be part of the main Python3 installation, which is fine for this case.*

-In a terminal window you'll need to "pip3 install":
+In a terminal window / command prompt you'll need to "pip3 install":

     pip3 install flask requests jinja2 PyYAML bs4